yunqing-me/Born-Again-FS/README.md

 python3 process.py DATASET_NAME
 cd ..
 ```

+You may encounter some download issues while processing the datasets, this is due to the original dataset links are invalid.
+Here, we provide the [data repository](https://drive.google.com/drive/folders/1PIlO7NK8NpwLYUwT76ms_FVca1r0GKkZ?usp=sharing) to help download those datasets.
+Meanwhile, to download/train/test on `tieredImageNet`, please refer to [Torchmeta](https://github.com/tristandeleu/pytorch-meta).

 # Bibtex
 If you find this project useful in your research, please consider citing our paper: